Zhang Lab

 2019-08-23 11.54.05.jpg

 Neurodevelopmental disorders — genetic discovery, pathogenic mechanism, and targeted therapy.
 DNA mutations that affect brain development can cause congenital diseases such as autism and epilepsy.
-We are interested in understanding the genetic variations and pathogenic mechanisms of neurodevelopmental disorders (Qi et al., 2022; Zhang et al., 2014).
-We are particularly interested in the functions of alternative splice isoforms and their roles in neuronal gene regulation and disease pathogenesis.
-On the other hand, redirecting splicing has been increasingly recognized as a promising approach to treat neurological disorders since the successful development of splice-switching oligonucleotide for spinal muscular atrophy.
-Our molecular, genetic, and developmental biology studies of mRNA isoforms will generate unique insights into their therapeutic potential.
-As an example, our recent work suggests that redirecting alternative splicing alleviates SYNGAP1 haploinsufficiency in models of human diseases (Yang and Feng et al., 2023).
+We are interested in understanding the causal variants and pathogenic mechanisms of neurodevelopmental disorders (Qi et al., 2022; Zhang et al., 2014).
+We are particularly interested in the roles of alternative mRNA isoforms in neuronal gene regulation and disease pathogenesis.
+Taking advantage of the accumulating wealth of transcriptomic methods and resources, we have started to use molecular, genetic, and developmental biology approaches to study the functions and regulatory mechanisms of mRNA isoforms in the brain.
+Redirecting splicing has been recognized as a promising approach to treat neurological disorders, and our study will generate insights and reagents toward the ultimate goal of precision medicine.
+As an example, our recent work indicates that redirecting alternative splicing alleviates SYNGAP1 haploinsufficiency in models of human diseases (Yang and Feng et al., 2023).

 At the University of Chicago, we work closely with labs within the Department of Human Genetics which has unusual strength in genetics, genomics, and computational biology.
 We share strong interest and collaborate with colleagues in neuroscience, statistics, developmental biology, systems and RNA biology, and pediatrics.
-We seek to gain insights into fundamental mechanisms of brain development and gene regulation.
+Through collaborative efforts, our group seeks to understand fundamental mechanisms of brain development and gene regulation.

 Our works are supported by: